mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

         return

     # Election ids are ObjectIds, see
-    # "using setVersion and electionId to detect stale primaries"
+    # "Using electionId and setVersion to detect stale primaries"
     # for comparison rules.

+    if serverDescription.maxWireVersion >= 17:
       # Null values for both electionId and setVersion are always considered less than
       if serverDescription.electionId > topologyDescription.maxElectionId or (
           serverDescription.electionId == topologyDescription.maxElectionId
           and serverDescription.setVersion >= topologyDescription.maxSetVersion
       ):
           topologyDescription.maxElectionId = serverDescription.electionId
           topologyDescription.maxSetVersion = serverDescription.setVersion
       else:
           # Stale primary.
           # replace serverDescription with a default ServerDescription of type "Unknown"
           checkIfHasPrimary()
           return
+    else:
+      # Maintain old comparison rules, namely setVersion is checked before electionId
+      # see "Using electionId and setVersion to detect stale primaries"
+      # for comparison rules.

+      if topologyDescription.maxSetVersion is not null \
+          and topologyDescription.maxElectionId is not null \
+          and (topologyDescription.maxSetVersion > description.setVersion
+              or topologyDescription.maxSetVersion == description.setVersion
+              and topologyDescription.maxElectionId
+              > description.electionId):

+          # Stale primary.
+          # replace description with a default ServerDescription of type "Unknown"

+          checkIfHasPrimary()
+          return

+      topologyDescription.maxElectionId = description.electionId

+      if description.setVersion is not null \
+          and (topologyDescription.maxSetVersion is null
+              or description.setVersion > topologyDescription.maxSetVersion):

+          topologyDescription.maxSetVersion = description.setVersion

     for each server in topologyDescription.servers:
         if server.address != serverDescription.address: